Baldric: Today

 Many non-military or paramilitary organisations include baldrics as part of ceremonial dress.
 The Knights of Columbus 4th Degree Colour Corps uses a baldric as part of their uniform; it supports a ceremonial sword.

 The University of Illinois Marching Illini wore two baldrics as a part of their uniform until 2009, with one over each shoulder.
 They crossed in the front and back and were buttoned onto the jacket beneath a cape and epaulets.
-Today, the current Marching Illini wear one baldric with two sides, ILLINI on one side and the traditional orange and white baldric from the previous uniform on the other.
+Today, one baldric with two sides is worn.

 A crossed pair of baldrics is often worn as part of the uniform of Morris dancers; different coloured baldrics help to distinguish different sides.

 In literature and culture

 Baldrics appear in the classical literary canon, and later in fantasy and science fiction genres.